SAP/spartacus-docs/_pages/telco/journey management - appointment with site address.md

 The following business use cases are covered for this feature:

-1. **Booking an appointment and specifying the site address for a standalone service offering (SPO).**
-A customer wants to purchase a service offering (SPO) that requires an installation service at the preferred site address specified by the customer.
-During the "Add to "Cart" process, the customer is prompted to first select or create a new site address and then make an appointment reservation.
+1. **Booking an appointment by specifying the address for a standalone Product offering:** A customer wants to purchase a stand-alone product offering that requires an installation at the preferred address specified by the customer, followed with booking an appointment.
+During the "Add to “Cart" process, the customer is prompted to specify a new address and then make an appointment reservation.

-2. **Booking an appointment and specifying the site address for installing a service offering via [CGS](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2011/en-US/464d4b03d91442e9ac95f69808895a39.html).**
-A customer wants to purchase a service offering that is part of the bundle product offering that requires an installation service at the preferred site address specified by the customer.
-Before adding the service plan to the cart by clicking the "Add to "Cart" button, the customer is prompted to first create a new site address and then make an appointment reservation.
+2. **Booking an appointment and specifying the site address for installing a Product offering bought as part of BPO via CGS:**.
+A customer enters [CGS](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2011/en-US/464d4b03d91442e9ac95f69808895a39.html) and wants to purchase a product offering that requires an installation at the preferred address specified by the customer, followed with the appointment booking.
+During the "Add to Cart" process, the customer is prompted to select a new site address and then make an appointment reservation.
+If multiple products require installation address and appointment reservation based on the policy configurations by Product Manger in TUA, the end customer is prompted to provide this information one-time during CGS journey for the seamless experience.
+This one-time information provided by the customer is copied for similar products, which require installation address and appointment reservation.

-3. **Editing an appointment and the site address for the service plan that is part of the BPO.**
-A customer has already done the appointment reservation and has specified the preferred site address for the installation of the chosen service offering from the BPO.
-Now, the customer wants to edit or update the appointment details and the site address prior to placing an order for the chosen service plan.
+3. **Editing an appointment details for Product Offerings bought as Stand alone or as part of Bundled Product Offering:** A customer has already provided the appointment details, such as the address and time.
+Now, the customer wants to edit or update the appointment details.
+The Customer will be first prompted to update the address followed with time update.

-4. If the Product Manager has configured the checklist policy only for an installation address, then only the Installation Address screen is displayed to the customer, prompting the customer to fill-up the preferred installation address.
+**Note:** If the Product Manager in TUA has configured the checklist policy as installation address only, then the customer is prompted to fill-up the installation address only.
 The Appointment selection screen does not display.

-**Note:** If multiple products require installation address and appointment reservation, the customer is prompted to provide this information.
-This one-time information provided by the customer is copied for similar products, which require installation address and appointment reservation.

 ## Frontend and Backend Dependencies